 (U.S. News & World Report, 2013)

 The region’s violent crime rate is slightly higher than the national average.
 However, the region’s property crime rate is less than the national average.
 Note that Violent Crime includes murder, non-negligent manslaughter, forcible rape, robbery, and aggravated assault while Property Crime includes the following: burglary, larceny-theft, and motor vehicle theft.
-See table below for details:

 The region is rich with various forms of entertainment, which include museums, performing arts, and various events.
 The following is a list of selected cultural amenities that the region has to offer.